acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_copy.md

   This command copies Acorn images between remote image registries.
   It does not interact with images stored in the Acorn internal registry, or with the Acorn API in any way.
+  To set up credentials for a registry, use 'acorn login -l <registry>'.
+It only works with locally stored credentials.
 ```

 ### Examples